C0mpy/spring5-jokes-app/README.md

-# spring5-jokes-app
-Spring 5 Toy App
+# Spring 5 Jokes App

 Basic Spring 5 App that displays a Chuck Norris quote on index page